ozwaldorf/lutgen-rs/docs/pages/lore.md

 ## Oklab

 I was suggested to look into Oklab as a better alternative to doing math on colors with RGB.
-This worked out perfectly, as finding nearest neigbors and averaging colors in Oklab is much more perceptually accurate, and results are smooth and look great!
+This worked out perfectly, as finding nearest neighbors and averaging colors in Oklab is much more perceptually accurate, and results are smooth and look great!

 ## Optimization

 After the first algorithm was implemented, I sought out to find an even faster algorithm, knowing that there had to be another way.
-I had found an existing method of producing sparce hald-cluts, using Shepard's Method (aka inverse distance weighting) outlined [here](https://im.snibgo.com/edithald.htm#sparse), so I sought to write my own implementation of this.
+I had found an existing method of producing sparce hald-cluts, using Shepard's Method (aka inverse distance weighting) outlined [here](https://im.snibgo.com/sphaldcl.htm#procmod), so I sought to write my own implementation of this.

 This proved successful, further reducing the time from several seconds using gaussian sampling, to a few hundred milliseconds using Shepard's Method (IDW).
 However, the output from Shepard's method was a little different from guassian sampling, and I knew it should be possible to have a similar algorithm that produces results as good looking as gaussian sampling.